Pseudospin-Triplet Pairing in Iron-Chalcogenide Superconductors

-On the other hand, the spontaneous symmetry breaking in unconventional SCs is a challenging topic that has attracted tremendous interest when many-body electron-electron interactions are appreciable.
-Among them, both spontaneous rotational symmetry breaking (e.g.,~nematic SC)~\cite{fradkin_arcmp_2010,fernandes_arcmp_2019} and time-reversal-symmetry (TRS) breaking are of special interest~\cite{Sigrist1998,lee_prl_2009,hu_prr_2020,lado_prr_2019,hu_arxiv_2021}.
-Besides, the interplay between many-body interaction induced nematicity and superconductivity is yet to be fully understood in some real materials, such as FeSe~\cite{mcqueen_prl_2009,sprau_science_2017} and the magic-angle twisted bilayer graphene (MATBG)~\cite{cao_science_2021,oh2021evidence}, where gap functions are highly anisotropic.
+On the other hand, the effects of symmetry breaking in unconventional SCs is an important topic that has attracted tremendous interest.
+The symmetry could be broken explicitly by external fields or strain, or be broken spontaneously from many-body interactions.
+Two typical examples are rotational symmetry breaking \cite{fradkin_arcmp_2010,fernandes_arcmp_2019} and time-reversal-symmetry (TRS) breaking~\cite{Sigrist1998,lee_prl_2009,hu_prr_2020,lado_prr_2019,hu_arxiv_2021}.
+Besides, the interplay between nematicity and superconductivity is yet to be fully understood in some real materials, such as FeSe~\cite{mcqueen_prl_2009,sprau_science_2017}, where gap functions can be highly anisotropic.
 These systems are all multi-band SCs, while symmetry-reducing signatures are experimentally observed above the superconducting transition temperature, which is mainly caused by both crystal field splittings and interaction-induced order parameters (e.g.~nematicity).
-Thus, the discovery of coexistence of nematicity and superconductivity in these multi-band systems can shed new light to understand the underlying favorable pairing symmetries.
+Thus, discovering the coexistence of nematicity and superconductivity in these multi-band systems can shed new light on understanding the underlying favorable pairing symmetries.